boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

-I planned to switch into Computer Science.
-(The switch would take almost a year since I needed CS 116 and CS 136 and meet certain mark requirements) I met with advisors, and embarked on a long journey to transfer faculties and programs.
-At the time I was unsure of switching, but when brought with the choice of safety, but chemistry labs I didn't like, or uncertainty, but doing something I enjoyed, I decided to switch programs.
+I planned to switch into Computer Science (The switch would take almost a year since I needed CS 116 and CS 136 and meet certain mark requirements) I met with advisors, and embarked on a long journey to transfer faculties and programs.
+At the time I was unsure of switching, and I needed to decide between staying in chemistry, and going to CS.
+I decided to switch programs in the end.

 ## Winter 2016 (Work Term 1)